Generalized local jacobians and commutative group stacks: Introduction

 \section{Introduction}

 The main purpose of this note is to introduce a notion of \emph{algebraic homology}, associated to schemes over a perfect field $k$, which is a universal object computing flat cohomology with coefficients in various commutative group schemes.
-The idea of algebraic homology is certainly not new, and was already sketched in a slight different setting in a letter of Grothendieck to Serre (see letter from 8.9.1960 in \cite[page 109]{MR1942134}), as well as in \cite{grotharchives} (cote 134-2 page 60) and in \cite{MR0419452} for instance.
+The idea of algebraic homology is certainly not new, and was already sketched in a slightly different setting in a letter of Grothendieck to Serre (see letter from 8.9.1960 in \cite[page 109]{MR1942134}), as well as in \cite{grotharchives} (cote 134-2 page 60) and in \cite{MR0419452} for instance.
 However, in the present work we realize algebraic homology as a universal (pro)object in the $\s$-category of commutative groups in algebraic higher stacks, whereas in the above references it is constructed as a complex of commutative pro-algebraic groups.
-The main result of this work is a comparison statement for smooth schemes, and states that our notion of algebraic homology recovers Grothendieck's orginal construction.
+The main result of this work is a comparison statement for smooth schemes, and states that our notion of algebraic homology recovers Grothendieck's original construction.
 This comparison is not a formal statement as it relates two objects living in two non-equivalent categories, and requires to use an extra piece of data in the form of a filtration by dimension of supports.
-Grothendieck's original construction is shown to appear as the $0$-th truncation of algebraic homology, for the Beilinson's t-structure on filtered objects (see for instance \cite{tstructureBeilinson}).
-This is a fancy manner to states that Grothendieck's complex of pro-algebraic groups appears as the $E_1$-page of the spectral sequence associated to the filtration by dimension of supports on algebraic homology.
+Grothendieck's original construction is shown to appear as the $n$-th truncation of algebraic homology, for the Beilinson's t-structure on filtered objects (see for instance \cite{tstructureBeilinson}).
 We also show that both objects can be used in order to compute fppf cohomology with coefficients in commutative group schemes (with some affineness and unipotency conditions for higher cohomology groups).
 This last statement is true by definition for algebraic homology but requires a proof in the case of Grothendieck's construction which is done by gluing together the so-called \emph{local generalized jacobians} appearing in our title.